-- are as healthy as possible before your operation; - receive the best care during your operation; and - · receive the best care while recovering from your operation.
+- to be as healthy as possible before your operation; - · receive the best possible care during your operation; and - receive the best care while recovering.

 Having an operation can often be both physically and emotionally stressful.
-Research has shown that patients recover quicker from surgery the earlier they get out of bed, start moving around, and eating and drinking after an operation.
+Enhanced Recovery After Surgery (ERAS) aims to get you back to normal as quickly as possible.
+Research has shown that the earlier a person gets out of bed and starts moving around, eating and drinking, after an operation, the quicker they recover.

-Your participation before and after your operation is essential to help you:
+Your active participation before and after your operation is essential to help you:

 - get home sooner;

-- · feel better sooner; and
+- feel better sooner; and

-- get back to normal life sooner.
+- get back to normal life sooner